Probate Q&A Series

 Understanding the Transfer Process Under North Carolina Law

 When someone dies without a valid will (intestate) in North Carolina, state law determines who inherits the estate and how property passes into heirs’ names.
-You must complete probate administration—either a simplified summary procedure for small estates or a full administration for larger or more complex estates—to transfer real property or other assets.
+You may need to complete probate administration—either collection by affidavit for certain small estates or a full administration for larger or more complex estates—to transfer personal property or to administer the estate.
 The steps below explain the process and cite the relevant North Carolina General Statutes.

 1. Identify Intestate Heirs and Their Shares